 Policy approaches like "Doubling Farmers' Income by 2020" have sought to tackle legacy issues in agriculture without seeking any synergies with data and AI policies on agriculture.
-Similarly, digital technology initiatives such as the Electronic National Market (e-NAM) platform for agro-commodities that provides digital assaying and grading and online payment options for commodity auctions, all of which comprise important sources of data, have not yet integrated a strong data-centric vision.
+Similarly, digital technology initiatives such as the Electronic National Market (e-NAM) platform for agro-commodities that provides digital assaying and grading and online payment options for commodity

 Part of the problem arises in the liberalisation of the agriculture sector itself.
-New measures such as the Model Contract Farming Act of 2018, for example, look to ease and liberalise contract farming practices by diluting the roles of traditional markets and market regulators, instead seeking to integrate farmers directly with the market, especially, agro-industries.
-Agricultural trade in the coming years is hence likely to steadily bypass the various state Agricultural Produce Market Committees (APMCs).
+New measures such as the Model Contract Farming Act of 2018, for example, look to ease and liberalise contract farming practices by diluting the roles of traditional markets and market regulators, instead seeking to integrate farmers directly with the market, especially, agro-industries.41 Agricultural trade in the coming years is hence likely to steadily bypass the various state Agricultural Produce Market Committees (APMCs).
 While the relative merits of this transition for mitigation of market and price risks for the farmer are still to be assessed, these trends certainly present concerns for the availability of public data sets in agricultural commodity trade.
 With the APMCs increasingly disintermediated from the supply chain, the e-NAM system embedded in the APMC architecture will also be bypassed and hence, a vital node of potential data capture at scale for public innovation will be lost.
 Market liberalisation in agricultural trade and direct procurement by companies will also mean the risk of farm-based data and data about input practices becoming privatised by default.